 Signal Capture and Replay

-This article seemed promising, in which they used an ESP32 with ESPHome in order to capture and replay the Dooya signals.
+I stumbled upon this article, where they used an ESP32 with ESPHome to capture and replay Dooya signals.
 However, I did not want to install Home Assistant on my setup.
-It was nonetheless interesting to see the libraries they were using, in particular RadioLib.
+Still, it introduced me to RadioLib, a versatile library for ESP32 and Arduino boards.

 void captureRaw(uint32_t captureMs) {